openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 Addresses for subnets
 ---------------------

-There are four methods for a subnet to get its ``cidr`` in OpenStack:
+There are three methods currently implemented for a subnet to get its ``cidr`` in OpenStack:

 #.
 Direct assignment during subnet creation via command line or Horizon
 #.
 Referencing a subnet pool during subnet creation

-In the future, different techniques could be used to allocate subnets to projects:

 #.
-Using a PD client to request a prefix for a subnet from a PD server
+Using a Prefix Delegation (PD) client to request a prefix for a
-#.
-Use of an external IPAM module to allocate the subnet
+   subnet from a PD server

+In the future, additional techniques could be used to allocate subnets to projects, for example, use of an external IPAM module.

 Address modes for ports
 -----------------------

 .. note::

-   That an external DHCPv6 server in theory could override the full address OpenStack assigns based on the EUI-64 address, but that would not be wise as it would not be consistent through the system.
+   An external DHCPv6 server in theory could override the full address OpenStack assigns based on the EUI-64 address, but that would not be wise as it would not be consistent through the system.